Frequently Asked Questions

 Rolling admissions refers to an application process where medical schools have multiple intakes throughout the year.
 Trinity has 3 start terms every year – January, May and September.

 Medical school interviews are a crucial part of the admissions process.
-They help assess applicants’ interpersonal skills, fit with the school’s values, communication abilities, motivation for pursuing medicine, problem-solving skills, and capacity to handle stress.
-Interviews also allow applicants to showcase personal attributes and address any concerns.
+They provide an opportunity for us to get to know each applicant beyond their application while assessing interpersonal skills, alignment with the school’s values, communication abilities, motivation for pursuing medicine, problem-solving skills, and capacity to handle stress.

 Yes, Trinity School of Medicine offers medical school admissions counseling to support prospective students throughout the application process.
 Admissions counselors are available to provide guidance, answer questions, and assist you in navigating the various aspects of applying to the school.
 These counselors can offer insights into admissions requirements, help you understand the application timeline, and provide advice on how to strengthen your application.